 Aims & Objectives

-To present a broad and mathematically founded introductory account of mechanics, thermal physics, oscillations and special relativity, in particular:
+To present a broad and mathematically founded introductory account of classical waves, electricity and magnetism and quantum physics, in particular:

 - The ability to reason through scientific concepts, to relate different concepts to one another and to solve qualitative and quantitative problems in the areas covered in the courses with a toolkit of problem-solving techniques.

 - Laboratory skills, including the planning of experimental investigations, the use of modern test equipment, and the construction of electronic circuits.

 - An appreciation of the value of learning of physics as a transformative experience in terms of motivated use (using physics beyond the course e.g. in everyday situations) and expansion of perception (seeing the world through the lens of physics).

 - To place the development of quantum physics in historical context, and develop the basic concepts of quantum mechanics, such as the quantum state, eigenfunctions and eigenvalues, and probabilistic measurements.

 - To solve the Schrödinger equation for simple 1-D potentials, and apply the results to phenomena such as quantum tunnelling.